Next: The SQP algorithm

 have the correct

 properties.
-Moreover the vector in equation 9.3
+Moreover the vector

 and figure 9.2 is orthogonal to the constraints.
 The

-reduced coordinate directions are also mutually orthogonal.
+are also mutually orthogonal.

-is calculated by forward substitution in followed
+is calculated by forward substitution in

-by forming .
-The multipliers are calculated
+.
+The multipliers

 by backward substitution in